-By Renato S. Maluf
+Renato S. Maluf

-The Federal Government has just announced new measures to be implemented, aiming to eradicate the extreme poverty in Brazil.
-President Dilma Rousseff has established in good time a target which re-energizes the social and political dynamics induced by "Fome Zero" (Zero Hunger) and other initiatives in the social field, increasing the horizon and aiming to eliminate the most odious marks of our deep social inequality.
+In a few weeks time, the Federal Government will announce new measures to be implemented, aiming to eradicate the extreme poverty in Brazil.
+President Dilma Rousseff has established in good time a target which reenergizes the social and political dynamics induced by "Fome Zero" (Zero Hunger) and other initiatives in the social field, increasing the horizon and aiming to eliminate the most odious marks of our deep social inequality.

 Food should continue to receive prioritized attention, regardless of the focus adopted to characterize poverty and to line out the corresponding instruments.
-It is known that poverty has multiple dimensions and has various forms of manifestation, making the universe of those who can be considered poor in Brazil very heterogeneous, as well as in any other society.
+It is known that poverty has multiple dimensions and has various forms of manifestation, making the universe of those who can be considered poor in Brazil very heterogeneous, or in any other society.
 However, the conditions of access to food will always be in the parameters which measure the conditions of existence of individuals, families or social groups, in particular, of those in extreme poverty.

-It is then expected, that the announced actions, have the social legitimacy and make use of the experience of integrating public policies which have already been accomplished in Brazil, by promoting food and nutrition security in light of the principles of food sovereignty and of the human right to adequate and healthy food.
+It is then expected, that the actions to be announced, have the social legitimacy and the integration experience of the public policies which have already been accomplished in Brazil, by promoting food and nutrition security in light of the principles of food sovereignty and of the human right to adequate and healthy food.
 The latest was recently consecrated among the social rights foreseen in the Federal Constitution, gaining visibility as society's mobilizing reference as well as a guide of public programs.
-In this sense, the presidential decree 7272/2010, signed by former President Lula, determined the elaboration of a national plan of food and nutrition security until the end of August this year.
+The presidential decree 7272/2010, signed by former President Lula, determined the elaboration of a national plan of food and nutrition security until the end of August this year.

-I emphasize three types of contributions for the eradication of extreme poverty among the proposals elaborated by Consea (National Council on Food and Nutrition Security), which is a bonding space of an ample variety of society and government sectors.
-First of all, data collected by IBGE (Brazilian Institute of Geography and Statistics) points out that 30, 2% of Brazilian homes still suffered, in 2009, of some kind of food insecurity, from hunger episodes until the reduction of the composition of their food.
-This demands us to universalize the transfer of funds from the "Bolsa Família" (Family Grant) program and social security as well as the access to education and health, combined with specific policies for population groups such as the indigenous peoples and other traditional people and communities, rural North and Northeast populations, populations who live on the streets and other forms of urban poverty.
+I emphasize three types of contribution for the eradication of extreme poverty among the proposals elaborated by Consea (National Council on Food and Nutrition Security), which is a bonding space of an ample variety of society and government sectors.
+First of all, data collected by IBGE (Brazilian Institute of Geography and Statistics) points out that 30,2% of Brazilian homes still suffered, in 2009, of some kind of food insecurity, from hunger episodes until the reduction of the composition of their food.
+This demands us to universalize the transfer of funds from the "Bolsa Família" (Family Bonus) program and social security as well as the access to education and health, combined with specific policies for population groups such as the indigenous peoples and other peoples and traditional communities, rural North and Northeast populations, populations who live on the streets and other forms of urban poverty.
 In all these actions, it is the children, elderly and women who demand special attention.

-Secondly, Brazil needs a food provisioning policy with an active role by the State, articulating in a decentralized manner, the increase of the access to adequate and healthy food with the promotion of family farming on agro ecological base.
-To promote deep alterations in the ways to produce, commercialize and consume food includes, on one side, the control in the uses of agrochemicals in a country which has become the largest world market of these products, promotion of a diversified agriculture, with an incentive to agro ecology, protection of the socio biodiversity, defense of the rights of the family farmers, land reform and the access to land and water.
+Secondly, Brazil needs a supply policy with an active role by the State, articulating in a decentralized manner, the increase of the access to adequate and healthy food with the promotion of family production of agro ecological base.
+To promote deep alterations in the ways to produce, commercialize and consume food includes, on one side, the control in the uses of agro toxics in a country which has become the largest world market of these products, promotion of a diversified agriculture, with an incentive to agro ecology, protection of the socio biodiversity, defense of the rights of the family agriculturist, land reform and the access to land and water.
 The rural families unite the double condition of a social group with a very high incidence of extreme poverty and producers of food.